Monday, April 20, 2026

 Around the Carousel

-On Sunday, Providence, also a member of the Big East, hired South Florida coach Bryan Hodgson to replace Kim English, who they fired after the Friars lost in the Big East tournament.
+On Sunday, Providence, also a member of the Big East, hired South Florida coach Bryan Hodgson to replace Kim English, who it fired after the Friars lost in the Big East tournament.
 The official statement came just three days after the Bulls, the American Conference tournament champions, lost in the first round of the NCAA tournament to No. 6 Louisville.

 Then, on Monday, Arizona State announced the hiring of Saint Mary’s coach Randy Bennett to replace Bobby Hurley; Bennett’s contract is reportedly for five years and starts at $3 million.
 Bennett is renowned for the 25 years he spent building the Gaels into a mid-major powerhouse alongside Gonzaga in the West Coast Conference.
 Saint Mary’s appeared in the Big Dance this year, but fell to Texas A&M in the round of 64.